juletx/egunean-behin-vqa/cubes/README.md

 ## Create images

 The library `matplotlib` is used to create 3 dimenssion images that contain cubes.
 The size of the image is controlled with parameters `x_len`, `y_len` and `z_len`.
 Cubes are stacked on top of each other with a probability of `prob`.
 Cubes in each layer are colored with the selected `colormap`.
-Images are saved in `output_path`.
 We can select the number of images that we want to generate with parameter `n`.
 These are the default parameters:

 ```bash
 python sortu_figurak.py \